-Travel has the unique ability to take you out of your comfort zone and throw you into something completely new.
+Travel can take you out of your comfort zone and throw you into something new.
 This challenge forces you to try new things and experience new ways of life.

 Some people travel to expand their view of the world.
 Others travel to grow as people and challenge themselves.

-Most people travel because they can bring home their experiences and incorporate them into their everyday life.
-Try it out for yourself – you might just become obsessed with travel too.
+Most people travel because they can bring home their experiences and incorporate them into their everyday lives.
+Try it out for yourself – you might become obsessed with travel, too.